 We have issued either format as preferred senior bonds or as non-preferred senior bonds.

 Derivative products referring to an underlying have been issued as preferred senior bonds, only.
 The terms and conditions of our derivative products do not reflected the eligibility criteria of subsection 2 of Article 72b of the CRR.

 Approval and notification

-The base prospectuses relating to our domestic programmes are updated regularly.
+The base prospectuses relating to our domestic programmes were updated regularly.
 You will find those base prospectuses on our prospectus sites, sorted by vintages.
 To access the prospectus sites, please click “Investor Relations” and “Refinanzierung und Emissionen” on our German webpages.

 To view the Final Terms (Endgültige Bedingungen) of any issue under one of our domestic programmes, please click here .